chaoss/grimoirelab-hatstall/README.md

 ## Installation

-Currently requirements are defined in the [requirements.txt](requirements.txt) file.
+Clone the repository and install, or check you already have, the requirements defined in the [requirements.txt](requirements.txt) file.
 They are mostly:

-* Flask
+* Django
 * grimoire-elk
 * grimoirelab-toolkit
 * sortinghat

 ## Usage

-Once you have the requirements installed (I recommend using a Python virtual environment), you would need a configuration file.

-You can change [the one provided](shdb.cfg) (the app uses it by default), or create your own one.

-The parameters in the file are:
-* `user` stands for your username for the SortingHat database
-* `password` stands for the password for your SortingHat database's user
-* `name` stands for the name of the SortingHat database you want to manage
-* `host` stands for the address where the SortingHat database is hosted

-Once you have it, you can launch the web app using the command line:
+Once you have the requirements installed (I recommend using a Python virtual environment) you can launch the web app using the command line:

 ```
+django-hatstall/django_hatstall $ python3 manage.py migrate
-$  python3 app.py [-f <your configuration file>]
+django-hatstall/django_hatstall $ python3 manage.py runserver
 ```

-There is more documentation is [docs/README.md](under development).
+There is more documentation in [docs/README.md](under development).

 # Contributing